 - Ayaz Qala mud fortress in the middle of nowhere

 - Towns in the Fergana Valley: Rishtan, known for its glazed ceramics, and Kokand.
-These are ideal stops if you’re traveling to/from Osh, Kyrgyzstan.
+These are ideal stops if you’re travelling to/from Osh, Kyrgyzstan

 Best time to visit Uzbekistan: April-May and September-October